syrkis/miiii/paper/main.typ

 Interstingly, the number of active frequencies for the first four tasks is similar to that of a model trained on $cal(T)_"nanda"$.

+However, inspecting when generalization happens, and when significant frequencies appear in the neuron space, we see that frequencies appear AFTER generalization.
+This could be an indication that there exists another phase after grokking in the case of multi task learning, i.e. task circuit merging.
+A sort of syzygy of circuits.

 = Further work

 Several promising directions emerge from this work.
-First, our observation that circuits developed for initial tasks are later reused suggests a novel approach to accelerating learning: by identifying and amplifying these emergent circuits early in training, we might extend #cite(<lee2024a>, form:"prose")'s gradient-based acceleration techniques.
+First, our observation that circuits developed for initial tasks are later reused suggests a novel approach to accelerating learning: by identifying and amplifying these emergent circuits early in training, we might extend #cite(<lee2024a>, form:"prose", style:"american-anthropological-association")'s gradient-based acceleration techniques.
 While their method amplifies slow-moving components of the gradient signal uniformly, targeted amplification of specific emerging circuits could provide even greater speedups.

 // Second, the relationship between model capacity and prime size remains unexplored.
 How does a model trained on remainders modulo primes less than $p$ perform when tested on primes less than some larger $q$?
 This question connects to fundamental issues in neural network generalization and could provide insights into how these models encode mathematical concepts.